 The tools you will need to clean the pool

 You do not need many tools to clean a pool with a sand filter.

 Clean a pool with a sand filter – step by step

-These steps cover how to clean a pool with a sand filter when the pool is not very dirty using the filter valve on the filter setting.
+These steps cover how to clean a pool with a sand filter when the pool is not very dirty using the multiport valve on the filter setting.
 If your pool is very dirty you will probably need to vacuum on the waste setting.
 I have a separate post for this giving full instructions – How to vacuum to waste.